Mark Jonathan Beech

 2001 – 2015: Proceedings of the Seminar for Arabian Studies – member of editorial committee.

 1998-99: York Archaeology Society – postgraduate representative committee member.

-Academic Reviewer for International Journals: Adumatu, Antiquity, Arabian Archaeology and Epigraphy, Environmental Archaeology – the Journal of Human Palaeoecology, Journal of Archaeological Science, Journal of Oman Studies, Liwa, Paleorient, Proceedings of the Seminar for Arabian Studies, Tribulus – Journal of the Emirates Natural History Group.
+Academic Reviewer for International Journals: Adumatu, Antiquity, Arabian Archaeology and Epigraphy, Environmental Archaeology – the Journal of Human Palaeoecology, Journal of Archaeological Science, Journal of Island and Coastal Archaeology, Journal of Oman Studies, Liwa, Paleorient, Proceedings of the Seminar for Arabian Studies, Tribulus – Journal of the Emirates Natural History Group.